wit0k/dw/README.md

 * Process files from downloads/ [zip them when necessary]
 * Processed/compressed files are saved into archive/ folder
-* Submits files from archive/ folder to configured vendors [--submit enables -z automatically]
+* Submits files from archive/ folder to all loaded vendors [--submit enables -z automatically]

+<pre> dw.py --submit -s downloads/malware.exe </pre>
+* Submits a local file to all loaded AV vendors

-<pre> dw.py -i urls.txt -r </pre>
+<pre> dw.py -v DEBUG --dedup --url-info -s http://soportek[.]cl/DNWbs6/ --submit </pre>

-<span style="color:#FF0000"> Use with caution!!! </span>
+* Log debug data into dw.log

-* Retrieve all available links/hrefs from loaded URLs (Recursively)
+* Retrieve proxy category of given URL from all loaded proxy vendors and prints it
-* Automatically enables -gl mode
+* Download and submits the content served by the URL to all loaded AV vendors

 **Command Line:**

 <pre>